-After successfully completing this course you should be able to:
+After successfully completing this course you will be able to:

-- 1. Describe important physical science concepts that underpin the engineering profession (for example, Newtonian mechanics, rigid-body mechanics, electricity and electromagnetics principles). - 2.
-Design and perform experiments and critically analyse the data received to support a theory or experimental objective. - 3.
-Apply mathematical techniques to the analysis of simple engineering systems. - 4.
-Work as an effective team member to develop simple engineering projects. - 5.
-Use oral and/or written communication skills to relay engineering science concepts.
+- 1. Describe and apply important physical science concepts that underpin the engineering profession (for example, Newtonian mechanics, electricity, magnetics and fluid mechanics principles). - 2.
+Apply mathematical techniques to the analysis of simple engineering systems. - 3.
+Use oral and/or written communication skills to relay engineering science concepts. - 4.
+Design and perform experiments and critically analyse the data received to support a theory or experimental objective. - 5.
+Work as an effective team member to develop simple engineering projects.